jotpowers/College-Grads/spending.md

 * Savings
 * Nice to have (e.g. vacations, hobbies)

-I could detail all of that out, but I don't need to reinvent the wheel.
-I think it's done really well in the ...
+I could detail all of that out, but why bother when someone else did it better?

 ## Flowchart
 (a.k.a.
 [The Prime Directive](https://www.reddit.com/r/personalfinance/wiki/commontopics?utm_content=t5_2qstm) )